User Testing vs. Usability Testing: What are the Differences?

 User Testing vs. Usability Testing 08

-• Determine the scope of work: the entire site/application/product or part of it.
+• Find the extent of work required—that of the whole location, application, or product or part of it.

-• Project problems or questions that in-house marketers cannot answer – can visitors get important information from the home page?
+• Project issues or questions internal marketers cannot address; can visitors access crucial information from the main page?

-• Timing, duration, frequency of sessions, and the time required for the participant to solve the problem.
+• Timing, length of sessions, frequency of meetings, and the time needed for the participant to find the solution.

-• The number of users, types, how to recruit participants, the type of equipment, and perhaps the size and resolution of the monitor, operating system, browser, etc., will be necessary.
+• Operating system, browser, etc.; the number of users, types, how to find participants, the type of equipment, maybe the size and resolution of the monitor, operating system, browser, etc.;

 Testing Tip #2: Methods